St. John's School (Texas): Community service

-Community service is introduced in Lower School.
-Weekly canned food drives are held, and classes visit local food banks to see how their contributions are used.
-The annual drive to provide holiday presents to underprivileged families is a highlight of the year, culminating in a field trip to personally deliver the presents to the families.

-In Middle School, additional community service projects are introduced.
-Students may be more involved in planning and helping with the organization of these projects.
-Upper School community service is mostly student-driven.
-Any student may submit a proposal to design and lead their own project and recruit other participants.
+Any student may submit a proposal to design and lead their own community service project and recruit other participants.

 Nickname and mascot

 The St. John's nickname and mascot have had a controversial history.
 The original nickname, "Crusaders," lasted only three years due to its religious connotations.
 "Rebels" was selected as the replacement nickname in 1949, with Confederate symbol Johnny Reb as the mascot.

 In 1990, the Upper School students voted to discontinue the mascot and nickname.
 A year later, all symbols of the Confederacy were disassociated from the School, although the nickname "Rebels" was retained with the hopes it could be connected with the American Revolution or more generally as an invocation of nonconformity and independent thinking.
 There were plans to try to connect the rebel name with the film Rebel Without a Cause.

-In the spring of 2004, by a unanimous vote of the Board of Trustees, St. John's School officially changed its nickname to Mavericks in order to further distance itself from any Confederate implications while still retaining the association with independence and individualism.
-The change was supported by a majority of faculty, though some students and alumni opposed the change.
-Today, the Maverick nickname is widely used and accepted,.
+In the spring of 2004, by a unanimous vote of the board of trustees, St. John's School officially changed its nickname to Mavericks in order to further distance itself from any Confederate implications while still retaining the association with independence and individualism.

 In 2008, St. John's began using a horse mascot known as Maverick in its pep rallies.
 In a school-wide pep rally, taking place the day before the annual Kinkaid football game, the Maverick chases a Falcon from the field.

 In the media and popular culture

 News stories

 National media reports about selective private schools in the United States have mentioned St. John's.
 For example, SJS was featured in a Forbes.com story titled "America's Elite Prep Schools."
 In November 2007, the Wall Street Journal listed St. John's in a chart accompanying an article titled "How to Get into Harvard."
 The chart reported that 9% of SJS graduates in 2007 went to one of eight elite colleges (specifically identified as Harvard, Princeton, MIT, Williams, Pomona, Swarthmore, the University of Chicago, and Johns Hopkins).
 St. John's and fellow SPC member St. Mark's School of Texas were the only Texas schools on the list.

-Nationwide rankings of private high schools regularly include St. John's, with recent rankings as follows:
+Nationwide rankings of private high schools regularly include St. John's.
+Examples include: